 When it comes to shipping Sonic and Shadow, Sonic is almost always the uke despite the character emphasis on his love for freedom.
 Compare straight examples from Sonic Remix to deconstructive example He Is My Master.

 While the World of Warcraft fandom is far from being free of this — usually with some poor bloodelf as the victim — the bickering ex-cops Asric and Jadaar seem to dodge the bullet quite neatly.
-(Then again, this may be because due to their personalities, Jadaar—who's a huge, hulking draenei—is usually presumed to be the uke.)
+(Then again, this may be due to their personalities: Jadaar—who's a huge, hulking draenei—is usually presumed, by virtue of being the (literally) blue oni, to be the more vulnerable of the two.)

 In fact, most Bishōnen characters - particularly Steven, Wallace, Morty, Falkner, and Volkner, but also others - are given the uke treatment quite frequently.
 The first two get it due to the popularity of shipping, and Morty gets it due to his friendship with Eusine being interpreted as more than just friends.